MicrosoftDX/nether/documentation/analytics.md

 #### HDInsight: Hive Tables
 Goal: Create Hive tables on DAU (daily active users), MAU (monthly active users), DAS (daily active sessions).
-The Hive script that creates the before mentioned tables can be found [here](../deployment/analytics-assets/ADF/scripts/kpis.hql).
+The Hive script that creates the before mentioned tables can be found [here](../deployment/analytics-assets/ADF/scripts/kpis-sliding.hql).

 The hive script creates the following external tables:
 1. `rawevents`: external table that is supposed to include all date partitions except for the current one.
 If it were to include all date partitions, you would run into a storage exception since both a stream analytics job and and HDInsight cluster want to access the same folder path.
 Currently, the script adds each date partition manually - this is subject to change.
-2. `rawinfo`: external table that extends `rawevents` with columns eventtime (timestamp), eventdate (date).
-Might be redundant if partitioning is done correctly in `rawevents`.
-3. `dailyactiveusers`: external table of two columns - date and number of active users on given date.
+2. `dailyactiveusers`: external table of two columns - date and number of active users on given date.
-4. `dailyactivesessions`: external table of two columns - date and number of active sessions on given date.
+3. `dailyactivesessions`: external table of two columns - date and number of active sessions on given date.
-5. `monthlyactiveusers`: external table of two columns - month and number of active users in given month.
+4. `monthlyactiveusers`: external table of two columns - month and number of active users in given month.

 The hive tables will be stored in the same storage container as the raw event data.

+The on demand HDInsight cluster is configured to store the Hive metadata in the Azure SQL database.
+This allows for storing the metadata of hive tables, especially `rawevents`, such that for every day `rawevents` is extended by another partition of incoming raw data from the day before.
+This is configured in the HCatalog setting.

 #### Azure SQL database